WubzyGD/LunoV2/README.md

-# Natsuki
+# Luno

-The official repository of Natsuki the Discord Bot.
+The official repository of Luno the Discord Bot.

 Developed solely by WubzyGD, and intended to help others learn the ropes of discord.js, as well as provide some useful utilities to make the troubles of bot development just a little easier.

-Skip down to [**Open-Source**](https://github.com/NatsukiDev/Natsuki#open-source) if you wanna get straight to ~~robbing me~~ seeing some of the awesome stuff Natsuki has to offer.
+Skip down to [**Open-Source**](https://github.com/LunoDev/Luno#open-source) if you wanna get straight to ~~robbing me~~ seeing some of the awesome stuff Luno has to offer.

-> Natsuki is now also on Discord.js' latest update, v13!
+> Luno is now also on Discord.js' latest update, v13!

 ## Features

-Natsuki is an anime-focused Discord bot with more than her fair share of features.
+Luno is an anime-focused Discord bot with more than her fair share of features.

 She features lots of different focuses in her commands, as well as:
 - **99.99%** uptime over her year of life